ae.files

 • buf_size (int) – size of copy buffer/chunk in bytes (that get copied before each progress callback).

-• overwrite (bool) – pass True to allow to overwrite of destination file. if the destination file exists already then this function will return an error (when this argument get not passed or is False).
+• overwrite (bool) – pass True to allow overwriting of the destination file. if the destination file exists already, then this function will return an error (when this argument gets not specified or has a value that evaluates as False).

-• move_file (bool) – pass True to delete source file on complete copying (only works if source is a stream).
+• move_file (bool) – pass True to delete the source file on complete copying (only works if the source file is a stream).

-• recoverable (bool) – pass True to allow recoverable file copy (only working if source is a stream).
+• recoverable (bool) – pass True to allow recoverable file copy (only working if the source file is a stream).

-• errors (Optional[List[str]]) – pass empty list to get a list of detailed error messages.
+• errors (Optional[List[str]]) – pass an empty list to get a list of detailed error messages.

 • progress_kwargs – optional additional kwargs passed to the progress function. the kwargs total_bytes and transferred_bytes will be updated before the callback.